-Budapest, Hungary – According to the EU’s statistical office, Visegrad Group countries received less than 2,500 first-time asylum requests during the first half of the year, amounting to less than 1% of the total applications registered in the EU.
+Budapest, Hungary – According to the EU’s statistical office, Visegrad Group countries from Central Europe received less than 2,500 first-time requets from asylum seekers during the first half of the year, amounting to less than 1% of the total applications registered in the EU.

 Over 300,000 first-time applicants in the EU in first half of 2019